sagemath/sagewiki_to_gh-2022-10-10/sagedays46/projects.md

 People: William Stein, Jason Grout

-Worksheets in Salvus have numerous "views" -- JSON, LaTeX, PDF, print, XML, etc. -- do a polished implementation of all of these.
+ * Worksheets in Salvus have numerous "views" -- JSON, LaTeX, PDF, print, XML, etc. -- do a polished implementation of all of these.
 This is a 100% frontend CoffeeScript development project.
 The basic skeleton is completely in place.

 == Sage.math cluster ==

 People: William Stein, Keith Clawsen, Volker Braun, Jason Grout

+  * KVM -- Address some specific needs of the combinat group on combinat.math.washington.edu.
+(See William for details.)
+  * KVM -- Move the single cell server into a virtual machine.
+  * KVM -- Figure out how to do live snap-shotting of virtual machine's RAM for infinite computations.
+  * Hardware -- make a plan for disk, power supply (and other?) upgrades.

+== The Patch Referee Award ==

+People: William Stein, Keith Clawson

+  * Design and implement a weekly award to the person who referees the most trac stuff, for some arbitrary definition.
+Keith and William have done some work on this.
+Things to decide:
+     * definition of "most" -- this is social -- what do you think.
+     * the prize itself: money (e.g., amazon.com gift certificate) or something else?
+     * How to implement: use trac postgresql, etc.

+== Salvus UI Testing and Design ==

+People: William Stein